LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/AdvancedConfigurations/welcome-message-with-quick-reply.md

 Version 3.8 of the Mobile Messaging SDK introduces a Welcome message with quick reply options in the conversation window.
 When a consumer starts a new conversation, or a new customer visits the site, brands can send the first message with a list of quick replies of common intents.

-You can configure the Welcome message as a simple text message with or without quick replies.
-Quick replies run through a bot flow, allowing the bot to respond with relevant and accurate answers, reducing reply times for consumers, for example:
+You can configure the Welcome message as a simple text message with or without quick replies, for example:

 > *Welcome to our support!
 What can we help you with today?*
 >